kelsey-ek/of7azure/GUIDE/Azuretest.md

 - Execute the running Pod container

-    *b0007ece0a8e is the container which needs to be executed*
+    *The first field is the container ID, execute the container which is running by /bin/sh command*

     ```sudo docker exec -i -t b0007ece0a8e /bin/bash```